DaBigBlob/zoombie/README.md

 ---

 ## Editing the `zoom-meetings.txt` file
-1. Navigate to the directory (folder) mentioned in the step `3` of the installation section.
+1. Navigate to your home directory (folder).
 2. Open the `zoom-meetings.txt` file and edit with your favourite text editor.
 (Notepad works too -\_-)
 ### ***Format***